Chocolate Coffee Creamer Recipe

 • Heavy cream: A good organic heavy cream is what gives this recipe its rich, full-bodied texture.
 It’s the base that makes each sip feel luxurious, so don’t cut corners here if you want the creamer to shine.

 • Whole milk: Pairing the cream with whole milk keeps the texture smooth and pourable without thinning it out too much.
-If you can get your hands on raw milk, it adds a natural sweetness that’s especially welcome in homemade creamers.
+If raw milk is available in your state, it adds a natural sweetness that’s especially welcome in homemade creamers.

 • Honey: Local honey is always my first choice for sweetening — it brings a well-rounded, natural sweetness to the creamer, with subtle floral notes.
 I use it in my sparkling blueberry lemonade as well, for the very same reasons, and it never disappoints.